 PantherVision is distributed via the Higher Education Cable Consortium to approximately 300,000 households in Southeastern Wisconsin.
-The 30-minute program airs at 5:00 p.m. on Wednesdays and repeats at 5:00 p.m. on Fridays, as well as 11:30 a.m. on Saturdays.
+The 30-minute program airs at 8:00 a.m on Tuesdays and Thursdays; 5:00 p.m. on Wednesdays and Fridays, and 3:00 p.m. on Saturdays.
 It can be seen on Time Warner channel 14 in the City of Milwaukee, which on the UWM campus cable system is channel 41.

 PantherVision is a weekly, award-winning news program featuring work on and behind the cameras done by students in UWM's Journalism, Advertising and Media Studies department.
 JAMS students handle the writing, development, and management of the newscast, while students at the Milwaukee Area Technical College handle the in-studio camera and lighting work as well as the telecasting and playback aspects.

 PantherVision is produced under the advisement of JAMS faculty member Mark Zoromski.